SchokiCoder/hui/docs/goals.md

 - print messages (consistency, version information, license information)

-Provide sane, generalist standard configuration but with a compiler warning, that is had been untouched.
+Provide sane, generalist standard configuration but with a compiler warning, that it had been untouched.

 # Optional goals